DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * We are allowed 150 people in the building.
 Please be courteous with your time.
 * Masks must be worn at all times and fully cover the nose and mouth.
 * Children under age 12 must remain with a caregiver at all times.
-* The Teen Lounge is open Monday-Friday from 3 to 5 p.m. and Saturdays from 1 to 5 p.m.
+* The Teen Lounge is open Monday-Friday from 3 to 6 p.m. and Saturday and Sunday from 1 to 5 p.m.
-* Visits to the Teen Lounge are limited to 30 minutes.
-* The video game systems and teen computers are unavailable.
 * The Lower Level of the Library will be closed.
 * All study and meeting rooms are closed until further notice.
 * Public computers are available on the Second Level.